What is a Gateway? Why do you need a Gateway?

 A company has multiple resources distributed across cloud providers like AWS and GCP.
 To optimize connection efficiency, administrators tag these resources with different Gateway segments:- AWS Resources: Tagged as

-. - GCP Resources: Tagged as
+gateway-aws. - GCP Resources: Tagged as

-. - When users connect to AWS or GCP resources, the system randomly selects a Gateway within the corresponding segment.
+gateway-gcp. - When users connect to AWS or GCP resources, the system randomly selects a Gateway within the corresponding segment.
 For example, when connecting to an AWS resource, the system only chooses from the

-segment, avoiding cross-cloud proxies to reduce latency and improve efficiency.
+gateway-awssegment, avoiding cross-cloud proxies to reduce latency and improve efficiency.

 - AWS Resources: Tagged as